- Academic Warning Policy

 In order to assess whether or not the student has a reasonable chance of successfully challenging a course, a student must receive permission from a faculty member in the subject area and the department chair prior to challenging a course.
 If approved, the student and department complete the Challenge Petition form.
 This must be completed by the end of the second week of the term.
 The challenge paper or final must be completed prior to the end of the term.

-Challenged courses are charged the regular tuition rate payable at the time the completed petition is processed through Enrollment Services in Admissions and Records.
+Challenged courses are charged the regular tuition rate payable at the time the completed petition is processed through the Admissions and Records office.
 It is the student’s responsibility to schedule challenge examinations with the instructor.
 The exam may be rescheduled, only at the instructor’s discretion, in extraordinary circumstances.
 A grade of Pass or No Pass is assigned, where a Pass is earned for performance equivalent to a grade of “B-” or better.
 Students may not rechallenge a course if they do not pass the first attempt.
 View the Course Challenge policy for complete details.

 Computer Competency Requirement

-Some COCC associate degrees (AS, AAS and AGS) require students to demonstrate basic computer skills prior to graduation.
+Some COCC associate degrees require students to demonstrate basic computer skills prior to graduation.
 To meet this requirement, students must successfully complete CIS 120 Computer Concepts, or pass Key Applications and either LivingOnLine or Computer Fundamentals of the IC3 exams.

 The IC3 exams may be taken at the COCC Tutoring and Testing Center or any authorized Certiport Testing Center.
 Locally, appointments can be made through the Tutoring and Testing Center located in the lower level of the Barber Library.
 A $35 fee is charged for each test; one free retake is included in the $35 fee.
 If a student needs to retake the exam a third time, another $35 fee is charged.